On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Computational Results

 \subsection{Numerical Methods}

-We performed our simulations in MATLAB (R2019a).
+We performed our simulations in MATLAB (version R2019a).
 The domain was a periodic square, $\Omega = [-\pi,\pi)^2$, using standard pseudo-spectral methods respecting the 2/3's dealiasing rule for (see, e.g., \cite{Canuto_Hussaini_Quarteroni_Zang_2006,Orszag_1971_dealiasing,Peyret_2013_spectral_book,Shen_Tang_Wang_2011} and the references therein for details of psuedospectral methods).
+(The 2/3's dealising cut-off can be seen in Figure \ref{compare_spec} as a vertical line.)
 We use an implicit/explicit Runge-Kutta-4-type algorithm, where the linear terms are handled implicitly via an exponential time-differencing algorithm (ETD, also called the exponential integrator method) using complex contour integration to handle removable singularities of the form $(e^z-1)/z$, $(e^z-z-1)/z^2$, and so on (see, e.g., \cite{Kassam_Trefethen_2005,Kennedy_Carpenter_2003_IMEX}).
-Parameters $\lambda$ and $\nu$, and the initial data we chosen so that the energy spectrum of the solution had decayed to machine precision ($\approx2.2204\times10^{-16}$ in MATLAB) before the dealiasing cut-off, verified \textit{a posteriori}.
-The time step was chosen to respect the advective CFL condition at each time step ($\Delta t\approx 7.6546\times10^{-6}$).
-In all simulations of r-KSE, the spatial resolution was $512^2$ grid points (uniform rectangular mesh).
-For KSE simulations, the dissipation from the biLaplacian was large enough that we only needed $128^2$ resolution.
-Our initial data was chosen similarly to be the well-studied initial data in \cite{Kalogirou_Keaveny_Papageorgiou_2015}.
-Namely, we set

-where $C$ is chosen so that $\|\bu^{in}\|_{L^2}=1$.
-It is less clear how one should choose $\nu>0$, so we look at two values, $\nu=0.05$ and $\nu=0.5$.
-We note that a comprehensive study of the parameter regimes involved in system \eqref{KSEr} is outside the scope of the present work, and will be presented elsewhere.
-The purpose of the simulations we present here are only to give a feeling for the similarities and differences between the KSE and r-KSE systems.